IskXCr/CS202-CS214-Computer-Organization-Project/acknowledgements.md

 ## CPU Architecture

-Though the code of CPU is written from scratch in this project, much of it design are from Computer Organization and Design The Hardware Software Interface (David A. Patterson, John L. Hennessy).
+Though the code of this CPU is written from scratch in this project, much of its design comes from the book Computer Organization and Design The Hardware Software Interface by David A. Patterson and John L. Hennessy.
+Thank you!

 ## VGA Driver